-A new release of UMD has been planned for September 2015.
-The release will be based on the adoption of CentOS7 and Ubuntu as OS platforms, so adopting EPEL7 as a reference.
-Assessments have been performed about the EPEL7 readiness, and we have the exact list of products that candidate to the September release.
-The UMD4 release will host also the products developed in the EGI Federated Cloud context: in particular the new Keystone-VOMS is acting as pilot for the Federated Cloud developers to learn the UMD release process.
+A new major release of UMD has been planned for September 2015.
+The release will be based on the adoption of CentOS7 and Ubuntu as OS platforms, so adopting also EPEL7 as a reference repository.
+Assessments have been performed regarding the EPEL7 readiness, and we have the exact list of products that candidate to the September release.
+The UMD4 release will host also the products developed in the EGI Federated Cloud context: in particular the new Keystone-VOMS is acting as pilot for the Federated Cloud developers to learn the UMD Software provisioning process.
 A dry-run for the UMD4 has just been performed (end of July) successfully.

-The Staged-Rollout step, aiming at introducing quality assessment before the integration of a product in the UMD, determined problems with non-working packages (StoRM, CAs), increasing the quality of the final product.
+The Staged-Rollout step, aiming at introducing production quality assessment before the integration of a product in the UMD, determined problems with non-working packages (StoRM, CAs), increasing the quality of the final product.

 The UMD releases in the first half of 2015 have been: